 3. Charmin Ultra Soft Cushiony Touch Toilet Paper– Premium Choice

 Our only real complaint about the Charmin Ultra Soft is the price.
-It’s quite a bit more expensive than other toilet paper that we tried.
-But to be fair, you are getting a lot on each roll and this paper is kind to your backside.
+It’s quite a bit more expensive than other toilet paper we tried.
+But to be fair, you are getting a lot on each roll, and this paper is kind to your backside.
 Can you put a price on comfort?

 4. Cottonelle Ultra CleanCare Strong Toilet Paper

+It is single-ply, but it’s thick enough to be highly absorbent.
+Each roll has 388 sheets, so the 24 rolls in a pack are the equivalent of 128 regular-sized rolls.
 Though it’s stronger than many brands we compared it against, the Cottonelle Ultra CleanCare isn’t nearly as soft.
-It also tends to shed a lot more than some of our favorites, even though it is strong enough not to break apart while wiping.
+It also sheds a lot more than some of our favorites, even though it is strong enough not to break apart while wiping.